-LA SALA or LA SALA DE ESTAR are two interchangeable ways to refer to the living room in Spanish, a very important room in the house and a nice topic to learn some new vocabulary for house objects in Spanish.
-This lesson covers several words used in real conversations when talking about LA SALA and how you can use this vocabulary to create your own description of a room in Spanish.
-This lesson includes a set of interesting resources such as many audio examples, some grammar notes and interactive quizzes to practice.
+LA SALA or LA SALA DE ESTAR are two interchangeable ways to refer to the living room in Spanish, a very important room in the house.
+This lesson covers several essential verbs, adjectives and other words needed to create your own description of a living room in Spanish.
+It includes many resources such as audio examples, pictures and interactive quizzes for practice.
 Let’s start…

 Vocabulary Introduction: Common living room objects in Spanish